Skip to content

 Our commitment to today's generation is to fight obesity and celiac disease by incorporating highly digestible, gluten free lupin flour in any food formulation!

-Lupina stands for a wide range of functional food using lupins flour milled from dehulled leguminous lupin kernels.
+Lupina stands for a wide range of functional food using lupin flour milled from leguminous lupin kernels.

 Lupin Flour Is: